aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/AdvanceMainTurn.md

 - If the delproj has `deathparticle`, they are played at the `obj` position + the `partoff` command offset if it was parsed
 - The delproj's `obj` is destroyed
 - If the player party member whose index is the `partypointer` corresponding to the delproj's `position` has an `hp` above 0 and doesn't have an `eatenby`, some logic is performed on this player party member:
-    - [DoDamage](../../Damage%20pipeline/DoDamage.md) is called targetting the player party memmber without an attacker for delproj's `damage` damageammount with delproj's `property` property and `commandsuccess` as the block
+    - [DoDamage](../../Damage%20pipeline/DoDamage.md) is called targetting the player party memmber without an attacker for delproj's `damage` damageammount with delproj's `property` as the property and `commandsuccess` as the block
     - If the `hp` of the player party member reached 0 or below, their `turnssincedeath` is set to -1
 - [RemoveDelayedProjectile](../../Actors%20states/Delayed%20projectile.md#removedelayedprojectile) is called on the delproj which removes it from `delprojs`
 - `enemy` is set to false